Ylvauk/git-intro/readme.md

 2. In the top-right corner of the dashboard, you'll see a plus sign (**+**)
 3. Click on the plus sign and then on "New repository" from the dropdown menu
 4. Fill in the form for creating a new repo
   - You'll want to give it a name (something descriptive and memorable)
   - You'll generally want to keep the code public (especially for homework, labs and projects so your instructors can grade them)
   - You want to leave the checkbox that says "Initialize this repository with a README" **unchecked**
 5. Hit the "Create repository" button

-### Exercise 2: Publish to a remote repository on Github (15:00 / 1:50)
+### Exercise 2: Publish to a remote repository on Github (15 min / 1:50)

 > This relates to **Scenario 1** from above